Purchase for Progress: Criticism

 Following an independent mid-term evaluation in 2010, a comprehensive final evaluation of the pilot was completed in November 2014, seeking to ascertain the extent to which best practices were identified and shared, and the extent to which these practices led to increased income and sustained market engagement for farmers.
-The evaluation also considered the extent to which WFP's purchasing approach was transformed to support sustainable small scale procurement.
-And finally, the evaluation assessed how the pilot initiative's multi-level organizational framework and the systems put in place to support the implementation contributed to the results achieved, intended and unintended.
+The evaluation also considered the extent to which WFP's purchasing approach was transformed to support sustainable small-scale procurement.
+Finally, the evaluation assessed how the pilot initiative's multi-level organizational framework and the systems put in place to support the implementation contributed to the results achieved, intended and unintended.
 The evaluation was rigorous and comprehensive, yielding results that will be important to both WFP and the wider external network of stakeholders with direct and indirect interest in smallholder engagement in staple food markets.

 Overall, the independent evaluation concluded that P4P was highly relevant to WFP and the international agenda on agriculture-led food security and poverty reduction, and to partner countries' national policy objectives.
 P4P provided some measurable improvement in the capacity of farmer organisations and had important benefits in how WFP is viewed as a development partner by host governments.
-It contributed to increased corporate commitment by WFP to support FOs and small-scale production, and has led to significant levels of procurement from FOs taking place through P4P approaches.
-At FO level increased sales to buyers beyond WFP were observed in almost all countries where data were available.
+It contributed to increased corporate commitment by WFP to support FOs and small-scale production and has led to significant levels of procurement from FOs taking place through P4P approaches.
+At the FO level increased sales to buyers beyond WFP were observed in almost all countries where data were available.
 P4P benefited from very strong support from WFP management at the highest level and from the adaptation of internal systems and processes to facilitate implementation.

 The P4P evaluation also found that there was insufficient attention given at the design phase to the differentiation in farmers' groups (specifically smallholders farming less than 2 ha of land versus those with 2-5 ha or more), and to the full articulation of the theory of change and underlying assumptions.
 Impact assessments were conducted in three countries (El Salvador, Ethiopia and Tanzania).
 There was evidence of increased yields in El Salvador directly attributable to P4P, and of improved marketing capacity of farmers organizations in all three countries.
-Because of the lower than anticipated starting capacity of the FOs, the amount of capacity development improvement has been less, and has taken longer to achieve, than was envisaged.
+Because of the lower-than-anticipated starting capacity of the FOs, the amount of capacity development improvement has been less and has taken longer to achieve, than was envisaged.

 Critics of the P4P initiative stress that massive commodity market speculations are responsible for increasing the world food prices.
 This criticism is based on the idea that WFP purchases from smallholders would drive the global food price up, yet a study conducted by academics from Michigan State University states that WFP had no negative impact on local nor regional markets and that it effectively facilitated smallholders' access to markets.